quicwg/wg-materials/interim-17-10/minutes.md

 Jim wonders whether asking one side or the other to send ACKs of ACKs (both sides doing it is obviously bad).

-Christian notes that ACKing ACKs serves to prune acknowledgement blocks.
+Christian: ACKing ACKs serves to prune acknowledgement blocks.

-Ian notes that the document currently recommends sending retransmissable data (e.g. a PING frame) to elicit an acknowledgement; this will allow you to prune.
+Ian: the document currently recommends sending retransmissable data (e.g. a PING frame) to elicit an acknowledgement; this will allow you to prune.

 Jim asks to review the example.

-Ian notes that this came from an experience with a very high loss datalink.
+Ian: this came from an experience with a very high loss datalink.

 Clarification that the example implies you have not received 9, rather than describing behavior on receiving 9.